yohman/workshop-leaflet/setup.md

-# Setup for the course
+# Setup for the workshop
 You will need:

 1. a [GitHub](https://github.com/) account